NeuPhysics/neutrino/docs/collective/concepts.rst

 Bipolar Model
 -----------------------

 .. figure:: assets/collective/bipolar.png
    :align: center

-   Biplar
+   Bipolar model.
+For the flavor isospin picutre, refer to :ref:`neutrino-flavor-isospin`.

-The neutrinos are generated in two classes with the same number density thus making up two total flavour isospins.
-Neutrino-neutrino interaction could make the oscillation unstable if it is too large.
+Neutrinos and antineutrinos with the same number density corresponds to two total flavor isospins in opposite directions.
 [2]_